LLNL/conduit/src/docs/sphinx/blueprint_table.rst

             y: [0, 1, 2, 3]
             z: [0, 1, 2, 3]

-An example of a *table* blueprint containing multiple tables in yaml format:
+An example of a collection of *tables* in yaml format:

 .. code:: yaml